ekstremedia/raspberrypi-picamera-timelapse/README.md

 Be sure to read the [Picamera2 manual](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf) and see [their github for indepth python usage](https://github.com/raspberrypi/picamera2).

+See live demo of my cameras at [https://ekstremedia.no/sortland/live](https://ekstremedia.no/sortland/live).

 ## Required modules

 Using the following python modules, see [requirements.txt](requirements.txt):
-> requests pyyaml argparse colorlog Pillow opencv-python colored picamera2 tqdm psutil
+> requests pyyaml argparse colorlog Pillow opencv-python colored picamera2 tqdm psutil python-dateutil prettytable termcolor

 Install the required modules for python